aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/timelines/rendering-timeline/_index.md

 ---

 ## **Possible Usage Scenarios**
-Aspose.Cells supports the rendering of timeline shape without using office 2013, office 2016, office 2019 and office 365.
-If you convert your worksheet into an image or you save your workbook to PDF or HTML formats, you will see, timelines are rendered properly.
+Aspose.Cells supports the rendering of timeline shapes without requiring Office 2013, Office 2016, Office 2019, or Office 365.
+If you convert your worksheet into an image or you save your workbook to PDF or HTML formats, you will see that timelines are rendered properly.

 ## **Rendering Timeline**
 The following sample code loads the [sample Excel file](input.xlsx) that contains an existing timeline.
-Get the shape object according to the name of timeline, and then render it into a picture through the Shape.ToImage() method.
-The flowing image is the [output image](out.png) that shows the rendered timeline.
-As you can see, timeline has been rendered properly and it looks the same as in the sample Excel file.
+Get the shape object by the name of the timeline, and then render it into a picture through the `Shape.ToImage()` method.
+The following image is the [output image](out.png) that shows the rendered timeline.
+As you can see, the timeline has been rendered properly and it looks the same as in the sample Excel file.

 ![todo:image_alt_text](out.png)
 ### **Sample Code**